Canto digital asset management alternatives: which DAM should you pick?

 Canto vs Dash: integrations

-• Adobe Creative Cloud (includes Adobe Photoshop, InDesign and Illustrator)
+• Adobe Creative Cloud (Photoshop, InDesign, Illustrator)

 • Google Drive